omgadekar2003/GBGC_Docker/README.md

 See Home Page Video to Use Gestures Correctly to Play Game.

-**Any error occur during building this Docker Image in your local machine  just remove the version numbers from the requiements.txt, only use there names(Ex. opencv-python  only)**
+**Any error occur during building this Docker Image in your local machine  just remove the version numbers from the requiements.txt, only use there names(Ex. opencv-python  only) Okay**